 - Alcohol Withdrawal Syndrome (AWS) is a group of physical symptoms that generally occur immediately after you stop drinking.
 These symptoms can include tremors, nausea, vomiting, headaches, extreme sweating, heart palpitations, fevers, high blood pressure, and seizures.
 The symptoms may worsen over two to three days and may be more noticeable when you wake up with less alcohol in your blood.

 - Post-Acute Alcohol Withdrawal Syndrome (PAWS) is a group of symptoms that linger beyond the acute withdrawal stage.
 These symptoms, which tend to be psychological and emotional, can last anywhere from several months to several years.
 Common PAWS symptoms include insomnia, irritability, anxiety, panic attacks, depression, lack of motivation, brain fog, apathy, memory trouble, fatigue, and mood swings.
 PAWS is also known as “dry drunk syndrome.”

 - Delirium tremens causes life-threatening changes in the nervous system that can lead to uncontrollable muscle shakes, mental confusion, high blood pressure, and hallucinations.

 Luckily, addiction treatment can help with these conditions.
 Treatment typically includes behavioral therapy, individual and group counseling, peer support groups, social activities, and lifestyle changes.
 During addiction treatment, you’ll learn how to combat negative beliefs, thoughts, and feelings that compel you to drink and develop healthy coping skills.
-Our residential program includes contingency management, 12-step facilitation, art therapy, yoga and meditation, outdoor adventures, fitness, equine therapy, and relapse prevention training.
+Our residential program includes contingency management, 12-step facilitation, art therapy, yoga and meditation, outdoor adventures, fitness, and relapse prevention training.

 Medical Detox and Expert Treatment To Help Overcome Alcohol Addiction